rk814/many-routes/README.md

 ## Run
 To run the application:
-Configure the database connection in application.yml.
+Configure the database connection and key (secrets) using application-template-secrets.yml.
 Add sample data from sql/sample.sql
 Build and run the application with the following commands: